MarkEAhrens/IntroStats/docs/index.md

 > This will be - when done - the main site for introductory statistics classes.

-## Welcome to StatPREP.
+## Welcome to Introductory Statistics.

-This page contains links and other student-facing information for StatPREP activities.
+This page contains links and other student-facing information for activities in my statistics courses.

 > If you are a student looking for the web page for your own instructor's web site, you're not there.
 Check with your instructor to make sure that you have the right URL for your instructor's web site.